A Rose By Any Other Name: The 3rd Earl of Bute's Botanical Tables

 The sets created were presented to friends, family and two queens, including the likes of Sir Joseph Banks, the Comte de Buffon, and Margaret Cavendish-Bentinck, Duchess of Portland.
 Unlike the other sets which were bound in brown tree calf leather bindings, the two sets destined for queens were bound in red goatskin and decorated with shimmering gilt fore-edges - the 3rd Earl presented these to Catherine the Great of Russia and Queen Charlotte of Great Britain and Ireland (widow of King George III).
-The 3rd Earl had assisted Queen Charlotte as the first director of the Royal Botanic Gardens of Kew, and the Earl dedicated the Botanical Tables to her.
+The 3rd Earl had assisted Queen Charlotte as the first unofficial manager of the Royal Botanic Gardens of Kew, and the Earl dedicated the Botanical Tables to her.
 Queen Charlotte was said to have found the volumes to be a “rational, beautiful and enticing Amusement”, and the set presented to her was placed in a bespoke satinwood cabinet adorned with floral motifs and fitted with gilt-bronze handles, which continues to be cared for by the Royal Collection Trust.

 The 3rd Earl of Bute's Botanical tables in the Purple Library at Mount Stuart.

 Today, the 3rd Earl of Bute’s personal copy of the Botanical Tables (1785) in its nine volumes continues to be cared for in the Libraries at Mount Stuart, and the printed proofs and original drawings (1780-85) are preserved in the Archive.
 The original drawing of Rosa canina is hand-coloured, and one of around 4145 items within 63 volumes of water-marbled boxes that are arranged by class.
 Tantalisingly, the remains of the 3rd Earl’s handwritten edits remain in red ink throughout the drawings and printed proofs, and this can be seen on the original Rosa canina illustration, numbering and naming the different parts of the dog rose.

 Come and see the fascinating Bute Collection on your visit to Mount Stuart this summer by planning your visit to our House and Gardens today!